 - If the total average earnings that you would be compensated is less than $25*, we’ll provide you with the minimum payout of $25*.

 - A host can receive loss of hosting income for multiple cars if they have multiple vehicles undergoing repairs at once.
-However, they’ll only receive one replacement reimbursement vehicle (if any).
+However, US hosts will receive one replacement reimbursement vehicle (if any).
 Only UK hosts with one car listed on Turo will receive a courtesy car.

 - There will be times when a host would benefit more if specific income lost due to cancellations were paid instead of the policy described above.
 However, we expect that the policy described above will benefit most hosts during the typical damage claim.

 *Amounts are in £ for hosts in the UK.
 They’re in US$ for hosts in the United States.